sw00/sett.sh/content/code/contributing-to-pixelated.md

 Date: 2015-04-15
 Modified: 2015-04-15
 Tags: security, open source
 Summary: I had the opportunity to participate in a hack night for the [Pixelated Project](https://pixelated-project.org/).
-A new secure, email platform with a focus on privacy and encryption at its core but meant for everyone - not just cybersecurity junkies.
+A new, secure email platform with a focus on privacy and encryption at its core but meant for everyone - not just cybersecurity junkies.
 Based on my experience, I'll outline how to get started with it and contribute - it's still in its early stages of development.

 Last week the pixelated team here in TW Porto Alegre hosted a hack night which allowed me to dive into the enigmatic [Pixelated Project](https://pixelated-project.org/) and even submit a pull request!
 Read on if you'd like to know more.